- Directed By: Peter Berg

 |Domestic Box Office: $31,886,361||Overseas Box Office: $20,585,000|

-Patriots Day was co-financed by CBS Films and Lionsgate for $40 million after a 25% tax credit and both companies split domestic distribution duties.
+The budget for Patriots Day was $40 million after a 25% tax credit and it was co-financed by CBS Films and Lionsgate and both companies split domestic distribution duties.
 There was a competing Boston Marathon bombing project in development at FOX called Boston Strong, but Patriots Day made it into production first and that other pic did not moved forward.
 And in a real head scratching move, Lionsgate also decided to co-finance another Boston Marathon bombing project called Stronger with Jake Gyllenhaal and both movies were in production at the same time in April 2016.
 Lionsgate did eventually pull out of financing duties for Stronger, but remained as co-distributor.
 Both movies were commercial failures.

 This project began when CBS Films purchased the life rights of Boston Police Commissioner Ed Davis and partnered with their corporate sibling 60 Minutes for research and development on the attack.
 An awards qualifying run was set for December 21 and a nationwide expansion dated for January 13.
 Patriots Day would also mark the third collaboration between director Peter Berg and Mark Wahlberg, who also had the expensive ripped from the headlines movie Deepwater Horizon released not even three months earlier to atrocious business .